 Where to go for further help

-Check out the communities of IFTTT experts on Reddit or Hackster.io to see if your problem with your RSS feed is known or being experienced by other users.
+Check out the communities of IFTTT experts on Reddit or Hackster.io to see if the problem you are facing with your RSS feed is known or being experienced by other users.